 If you borrow cars often, rent cars frequently, or if you’re in between cars you should consider buying non-owner car insurance for extra liability protection

-If you get caught speeding while driving someone else’s car, as long as you have the car owner's permission, the police should accept the car owner’s proof of insurance.
-That said, a speeding ticket will go on your record, not the car owner’s.
+If you get caught speeding while driving someone else’s car, as long as you have the car owner's permission, the police should accept the car owner’s That said, a will go on your record, not the car owner’s.

-For example, if you borrow your friend's car to get groceries and get into an accident with another vehicle, they will be able to file a claim with their insurer to cover the damages.
-That said, accidents and claims can affect car insurance premiums, so you could potentially be costing your friend money, which is why some people are hesitant about allowing others to drive their cars.
+For example, if you borrow your friend's car to get groceries and get into an accident with another vehicle, your friend will be able to file a claim with their insurer to cover the damages.
+That said, can affect car insurance premiums, so you could which is likely why some people are hesitant about allowing others to drive their cars.